The DOM Event Model

 The DOM2 Event Model does not include specifications for key events.

-However, the HTML 4 standard does permit the keyup, keydown
+However, the HTML 4 standard does permit the keyup, keydown and

-events for many elements.
+keypress events for many elements.
 Both Netscape 6 and IE 5.5

-support these and include properties in the Event
+support these and include properties in the Event object to

 reflect information on what key or keys were pressed.